 Without wanting to labour a point there could also be many other hidden costs, such as the need to treat the waste, purchase personal protective equipment or extra insurance, and action to comply with waste law.
 All in all, these hidden costs are likely to add up to much more than is ever made from sending the waste to be recycled.

 OK then, I hear you ask, what else should we be thinking of, if recycling is not the most cost-effective option?
-Say hello to my little friend – the waste hierarchy, as covered in Element 9 (Solid and Liquids Wastes) of Unit 1, NEBOSH Environmental Diploma.
+Say hello to my little friend – the waste hierarchy, as covered in Element 7 (Waste Management) of Unit ED1, NEBOSH Environmental Diploma.